GingerNinja23/ipop-documentation/Running-SocialVPN-on-Android.md

     ```bash
     netcfg
     ```
-**Run socialvpn on another machine using same credentials and they will connect with each other.**
+**Run SocialVPN on another machine using same credentials and they will connect with each other.**

 ### Close SocialVPN